kbatyuk/DataverseDDIApp/README.md

 The app was written with a help of ChatGPT.

-For installation either copy the files locally and open dataset_ddi_app.html in your browser or place it on the server directory that is accessible to a user.
+For installation either copy all files locally and open dataset_ddi_app.html in your browser or place it on the server directory that is accessible to a user.
 It will work on the local machine if the machine has ability to reach Dataverse API.